Ant-Man (Scott Lang): Early life

 Scott Lang was born in Coral Gables, Florida.
-A movie fanatic, he turned to burglary when his occupation as an electrical engineer failed to provide him with enough excitement in life.
-(This was later retconned with the statement that he did so because he could not support his family.)
+A movie fanatic, he turned to burglary to support his family.
 Apprehended, Lang served his prison sentence and was paroled after four years for good behavior.
 In prison, he furthered his study of electronics and was soon hired by Stark International to work in its design department.
 Under Tony Stark's direction, he helped install a new security system in Avengers Mansion.

 The second Ant-Man

-When his daughter Cassie became seriously ill, Scott Lang sought out Dr. Erica Sondheim, the only person capable of helping her.
-However, at the very moment he attempted to contact her, Sondheim was forcibly taken away to Cross Technological Enterprises, and to get her out, he decided to return to burglary as a final resort.
-He broke into Hank Pym's home and stole the Ant-Man suit and shrinking gas canisters.
-Garbed as Ant-Man, Lang broke into Cross Enterprises and discovered that Sondheim was being held prisoner by Darren Cross.
-He rescued the doctor from Cross' clutches and was relieved when Sondheim was able to save his beloved Cassie's life.
-Upon being confronted by Pym (as Yellowjacket), Lang intended to return the Ant-Man suit to Pym and turn himself in for its theft, but Pym, aware of the use to which Lang had put the stolen goods, offered to let him keep them, provided he only use them to uphold the law.
+When his daughter Cassie becomes seriously ill, Lang seeks out Dr. Erica Sondheim, the only person capable of helping her.
+However, when he attempts to contact her, Sondheim is kidnapped by Cross Technological Enterprises.
+Lang breaks into Hank Pym's home and steals his Ant-Man suit and shrinking gas canisters.
+As Ant-Man, Lang breaks into Cross Enterprises and discovers that Sondheim is being held prisoner by Darren Cross.
+He rescues Sondheim, who in turn treats Cassie.
+After being confronted by Pym, Lang intends to return the Ant-Man suit to Pym, but is allowed to keep it as long as he uses it for good.